DataDog/datadog-agent/.github/PULL_REQUEST_TEMPLATE.md

 ### Describe how to test your change

-Write here any instructions on how you have tested your changes and details that should be tested during the QA.
+Write here in detail how you have tested your changes and instructions on how this should be tested in QA.